kely-rufino/kely-rufino/README.md

 ### 🤖  Hey there, my name is Kely.

-👩‍💻 I am a Student Science Student at Solent University
+👩‍💻 I am a Computer Science Student at Solent University

 🔧 Learning to build some stuff using code